flexera-public/policy_templates/cost/volumes/unattached_volumes/README.md

 This Policy Template scans all volumes in the given account and identifies any unattached volumes that have been unattached for at least the number of user-specified days.
 If any are found, an incident report will show the volumes, and related information and an email will be sent to the user-specified email address.

+Optionally, the user can specify one or more RightScale tags that if found on a volume will exclude the volume from the list.
-Optionally, the user can specify if the aged volumes should be deleted by the policy.
+Additionally, the user can optionally specify if the aged volumes should be deleted by the policy.

 ### Supported Clouds